thilemann/vimfiles/README.md

 Configuration
 ========
 Add a _vimrc file in your home directory containing the following:

+```
+" What system are we on?
 " Can return windows, unix or mac
-```
 fun!
 MySys()
   return "windows"
 endfun